 If you are waiting until the sky is falling to take a look at your insurance policy, you’ve made a big mistake.
 When you take a look at your policy, you are going to want to figure out what’s covered, how much the deductibles will be, if you’ve got rental coverage, and what you need to do whenever the storm hits.

-Complete coverage shields against most damage from disasters.
-Two other available choices to consider are gap coverage – which pays the difference between what you owe on your loan and what the car is really worth -- and rental compensation.
+Complete coverage shields against most damage from natural disasters.
+Two other choices to consider are gap coverage – which pays the difference between what you owe on your loan and what your motor vehicle is really worth -- and rental reimbursement.

-One warning – if you submitted a previous damage claim and got a check from your insurance provider, but didn’t have the car fixed – the insurance company will subtract this amount from your estimate for the weather damage, and demand a second deductible, too.
+One warning – if you submitted a previous damage claim and got a check from your insurer, but didn’t have the car repaired – the insurance company will deduct this amount from your estimate for the weather damage, and bill an extra deductible, as well.

 Are You Protected?

-When you know that a storm is on the way, get your vehicle to higher ground or under cover.
-For hail storms, cover your vehicle in an old blanket and a car cover from your local automotive retailer – prior to when the storm hits.
-This will give you some shelter for your hood, roof, and rear decklid.
-If a storm shows up quickly, try to find an awning at a gas station, the drive-through at a bank or self serve car wash to get under for fast protection.
-On the interstate, seek out cover under a bridge or viaduct.
+When you know that a storm is en route, get the vehicle to higher ground or under cover.
+For hail storms, cover your vehicle in an old blanket and a car cover from your neighborhood automotive retailer – before the storm hits.
+This will provide some protection for your hood, roof, and rear decklid.
+If a violent storm arises quickly, seek out an awning at a gas station, the drive-through at the bank or self serve car wash to get under for quick protection.
+On the freeway, try to find cover under a bridge or viaduct.

-Should you fall victim to a hail storm, take a look at these common questions about dealing with hail damage:
+If you fall victim to a hail storm, take a peek at these commonly asked questions about dealing with hail damage:

-1. Just how much Time Should I allow for a Hail Estimate?
+1. Exactly how much Time ought I allow for a Hail estimation?

-A typical hail estimate necessitates 30-45 minutes.
-At this time, the estimator follows a planned out format of distinguishing seriousness and quantity of dents on all panels.
-On top of that, the estimator interacts with you to answer all questions you have about the repair and obtains all accurate vehicle information.
+A standard hail estimate necessitates 30-45 minutes.
+At this time, the estimator follows a deliberate format of distinguishing severity and number of dents on all panels.
+On top of that, the estimator works with you to answer all questions you have about the repair and obtains all accurate vehicle information.

 2. How do I schedule my vehicle for repair?

-During the time of your estimate, you're going to be asked when you'd like to schedule your automobile for repairs.
-During an average hail storm, countless vehicles sustain damages, thus, it may be a couple weeks before your scheduled visit.
-Car Craft Oakville of Oakville, Missouri will work with you to determine the right repair time following your estimate.
+During your estimate, you're going to be asked when you'd like to schedule your automobile for repairs.
+During a typical hail storm, thousands of vehicles sustain damages, thus, it might be a few weeks before your scheduled visit.
+Car Craft Auto Body of St. Louis, MO will work with you to ascertain the ideal repair time following your estimation.

-3. What goes on throughout the estimation process?
+3. What goes on throughout the estimate process?

-In the estimate process, your estimator will greet you and then will drive the car into the estimating bay.
-Then, they evaluate the car, taking record of the scope of the hail damage as well as the seriousness and volume of dents.
-The estimate is then finalized and examined with you, and you'll be given a printed copy of the quote.
+During the estimate process, your estimator will greet you and then will drive the car into the estimating bay.
+Then, they assess your vehicle, taking record of the extent of the hail damage and the severity and quantity of dents.
+The estimate is then finished and examined with you, and you will be furnished with a printed copy of the quote.

 4. What does pre-loss condition imply?

-During the hail estimate process, any non-hail damage will be noted.
-The condition of the automobile, including this damage, is regarded as the pre-loss condition of the automobile.
-Any damage that is not hail-related will not be covered on the repair.
+During the hail estimation process, any non-hail damage will be noted.
+The state of the car, including this damage, is considered the pre-loss condition of the car.
+Any damage that isn't hail-related will not be covered on the repair.

-During the estimate, pictures will be taken of the vehicle and all of these conditions will be recognized in the estimate.
+During the time of the estimation, pictures will be taken of your vehicle and any of these conditions will be noted in the estimate.

-Supplements are further operations or parts necessary to finish the repair of the car that go above the original estimate.
-In some instances, the original estimate is insufficient to carry out the repairs.
-When a car is dropped off for repairs, another inspection is done to determine if all the damage was documented for repair.
-If all the damage was found and written on the original quote, no supplement is needed.
-However, if some damage was overlooked on the original estimate a “supplement” is needed to document the necessary operations or parts needed to properly repair the vehicle.
+Supplements are added operations or parts required to complete the restoration of the car that go beyond the primary estimate.
+In some cases, the initial estimate is inadequate to do the repairs.
+When a vehicle is delivered for repairs, an additional inspection is carried out to determine if all of the damage was documented for repair.
+If all damage was found and written on the original estimation, no supplement is necessary.
+However, if some damage was overlooked on the first estimate a “supplement” is necessary to document the necessary operations or parts required to effectively repair the car.

-If a supplement is needed, it may extend the time period needed to repair your car.
-The supplement will be explained to you and an altered pick up date will be provided.
+If a supplement is required, it may extend the period of time needed to fix your motor vehicle.
+The supplement will be explained to you and an altered pick up time will be given.

 6. Why is a clean car important?

-A clean automobile allows the estimator to see clearly the damage.
-Dust and dirt can often mask damage, causing erroneous estimates and delays in the repair process.
+A clean car allows the estimator to see clearly the damage.
+Dust and dirt can often mask damage, leading to erroneous estimates and delays in the repair process.

-Paintless Dent Repair is a specialized and meticulous process for returning dents to their initial shape without having to paint any part of the vehicle
+Paintless Dent Repair is a specialized and meticulous procedure for returning dents to their original shape without the need to paint any portion of the car

-The main procedure for PDR necessitates the technician to push and massage every dent in a very technical and specific manner.
-For this, each dent is worked back to its original shape with different metal rods varying in shape and size.
-The dents and dings are worked from the underside of the metal using access points on every panel.
-It is a very specialized and precise process that requires the finished metal to appear as if it came from the original factory.
+The main process for PDR necessitates the technician to push and massage each dent in an extremely technical and precise way.
+To do this, each dent is worked back to its initial shape with different metal rods differing in size and shape.
+The dents and dings are worked from the underside of the metal utilizing access points on each panel.
+It is a really specialized and meticulous method that requires the finished metal to appear as if it came from the original factory.